 When to Conduct a Brand health Survey

 Depending on the industry and the organisation, this study can be conducted at an interval of 3 to 6 months or on an annual basis.
-Generally it is most frequently required in the FMCG sector, due to the fast paced atmosphere of that industry.
-For the services industry, a much lesser frequency is sufficient.
+Generally it is conducted most frequently required in the FMCG sector, due to the fast paced atmosphere of that industry.
+For the services industry, conducting a brand health study less frequently is sufficient.

 It is beneficial to conduct a brand health survey in the following changing circumstances:

 Whether it’s the name recognition of new members of the organisation, or if the organisational restructuring have changed the processes within the organization, it is worthwhile to track any changes in the brand’s metrics due to these.